-At the end of 2018, credit institution deposits, reported under the balance sheet item "Liabilities to euro area credit institutions related to monetary policy operations denominated in euro", decreased by 662.9 million euro.
-The decrease is mostly related to the reclassification of funds from the balance sheet item "Liabilities to euro area credit institutions related to monetary policy operations denominated in euro" to the balance sheet item "Liabilities to other euro area residents denominated in euro".

-As a result of cross-border payments, liabilities to the ECB for the settlement result in TARGET2, reported under the balance sheet item "Intra-Eurosystem liabilities", decreased by 127.1 million euro to 6 212.6 million euro (6 339.7 million euro at the end of 2017).
+At the end of 2019, credit institution deposits, reported under the balance sheet item "Liabilities to euro area credit institutions related to monetary policy operations denominated in euro", increased by 610.6 million euro.
+As a result of cross-border payments, liabilities to the ECB for the settlement result in TARGET2, reported under the balance sheet item "Intra-Eurosystem liabilities", decreased by 2386.2 million euro to 3826.5 million euro (6212.6 million euro at the end of 2018).

-Capital and reserves of Latvijas Banka increased by 9.8 million euro due to net changes in the "Valuation account" balance (10.8 million euro) and the profits earned in 2018 (14.6 million euro), while the share of profits earned in 2017 and remitted to the state budget revenue (15.5 million euro) had a decreasing effect.
+Capital and reserves of Latvijas Banka increased by 183.3 million euro due to net changes in the "Valuation account" balance (166.3 million euro) and the profits earned in 2019 (27.2 million euro), while the share of profits earned in 2018 and remitted to the state budget revenue (10.2 million euro) had a decreasing effect.